webloft/mysql-native/ABOUT_PREPARED_V2.md

 It could be argued that mysql-native is, in some ways, higher level than that original charter, and the same could be said for some of these changes.
-However, I don't beleive these changes make it too high-level for the vast majority of use-cases, and I do believe these higher-level interfaces are more than worthwhile and moving in a very good direction for the average D database user.
+However, I don't think these changes make it too high-level for the vast majority of use-cases, and I do believe these higher-level interfaces are more than worthwhile and moving in a very good direction for the average D database user.